 - Aim your device’s camera at the QR code on the PIN reader or self-checkout screen.

-- A sound or vibration on your device indicates that the QR code was scanned successfully, and an eReceipt is saved to your account.
+- A sound or vibration on your device should indicate when the QR code is scanned successfully, and an eReceipt is saved to your account.

 Is Walmart Pay safe?